-The freely accessible areas of the Society’s site (there is also a separate area for members only) provide information on the role of coroners and their history, plus a database of local coroners’ offices, with names, addresses and other contact details, which is searchable both by county and by jurisdiction (district).
+The freely accessible areas of the Society’s site (there is also a separate area for members only) provide information on the role of coroners and their history, a map of coroner area boundaries, and a database of local coroners’ offices, with names, addresses and other contact details, which is searchable both by county and by jurisdiction (district).

 The Faculty of Forensic and Legal Medicine of the Royal College of Physicians of London was established in 2006 to develop and maintain good practice in forensic and legal medicine.
 It provides information, advice and guidance on various medico-legal matters.
 It acquired the assets of the defunct Association of Forensic Physicians (formerly the Association of Police Surgeons), and documents in the site’s Publications section include many originally issued by the AFP and the APS.

 The Human Fertilisation and Embryology Authority (HFEA) was created in 1991, under the Human Fertilisation and Embryology Act 1990, to regulate safe and appropriate practice in fertility treatment and human embryo research.
 Its Code of Practice, Directions and other guidance documents are to be found in the section “For Clinic Staff and Other Professionals”.
 Documents elsewhere include annual reports, research reports, news items and press releases.